Aetopia/Stonecutter/README.md

 - You may configure the timer resolution for higher precision but requires intensive benchmarking.

-   - So for ease of use & simplicity sake, Stonecutter defaults to highest possible resolution.
+   - So for ease of use & simplicity sake, Stonecutter defaults to the highest possible resolution.

 </details>

 ## Usage